the49ltd/The49.Maui.BottomSheet/NUGET-README.md

 Only when the `FullscreenDetent` and/or `MediumDetent` are used those properties will work.

 \*\* iOS doesn't give any access to the grabber view

+\*\*\* On Android, setting a custom corner radius will prevent the radius animation when the sheet hits the top of the screen

 ## Detents: